You Know I'm Black, Right?

 - The episode of Yes Dear where Jimmy became a housemate on Big Brother might qualify here.
 Although nothing offensive was said, when Jimmy asks the resident black, gay housemate his opinion on the attractiveness of a female housemate, he responds with "You know I'm gay, right?".
 Jimmy attempts to correct himself and restart the conversation by making a remark about one of the men's abs instead.

-- On episode of The George Lopez Show featured a racist scout leader for Max.
-During a discussion of how one can tell how different marks on an animal show whether they're aggressive, he mentions "Just like people."
-George questions this, to which he responds which one is cop gonna question, a cute blonde or a Mexican.
-George responds with this trope.
+- One episode of The George Lopez Show featured a racist scout leader for Max.
+During a discussion of how one can tell how different marks on an animal show whether they're aggressive, the scout leader compares it to how a cute blonde would be less suspicious than a Mexican.
+George responds by reminding him that he's Mexican.

-Scout: I mean, yah, but I mean, well, not you guys.
+Scout leader: I mean, yeah, but I mean, well, not you guys.
 I mean those "me no speake" Mexicans.

 - Somewhat parodied in a deleted scene of Criminal Minds, in which the line was not actually meant to be racist, but is jokingly taken that way.
 When Reid (white) tricks Morgan (black) into losing at Gin on the plane, he gloats, "When are you people going to learn never to play cards with a magician?"
 Morgan replies, "What do you mean 'you people'?"